-Self-harm in childhood is rare but rates have been increasing.
+Self-harm in childhood is more rare but rates have been increasing.
 According to the NSPCC, it is the fourth most common worry that children and young people contact ChildLine about.

 Self-harm in adulthood is less common, but it can emerge as a coping mechanism at any phase of life and in response to any challenging situation in which people feel trapped and powerless.
 Self-harming behaviour is not limited to humans; captive animals have also been known to exhibit self-harming behaviour.

 Behaviours associated with substance abuse/addiction and eating disorders are not always classified as self-harm, as the damage done to the person’s body is often considered a side-effect, rather than the main intent.
 However, people who abuse substances or perform behaviours associated with disordered eating with the intention of causing their body harm could be said to be self-harming.

-It can be difficult to spot self-harming behaviour, as those who commit self-harm are most often very secretive about their behaviour.
+It can be difficult to spot self-harming behaviour, as those who carry out self-harm are most often very secretive about their behaviour.
 Most self-harm is carried out on parts of the body that are easily concealed.

 Cuts, bruises, scratches, bite marks on the body can all be signs of self-harm.
 Common places for self-harm injuries include the chest, arms, wrists, legs and head.